Ghawazi: Influence on Western belly-dance

 The style of dance and costuming of the Ghawazi has been especially influential in crafting the look of American Tribal Style Belly Dance.
 The Gypsy Ghawazi dress consists of an Ottoman coat with slits, known as a Yelek or entari.
 The abdomen is covered by these coats.
 Turkish harem pants are worn under these coats.
 The coats are typically ankle-length, though some modern Ghawazi troupes wear a shorter version over a full, knee-length skirt.
 Ghawazi dancers often adorn their heads with elaborate headresses, with dancers often accompanying themselves by playing zils, or small cymbals that are used by dancers in many forms of Middle Eastern dance.

-The Egyptian Ghawazi costumes worn by rural and upper Egyptians are more richly colored.
-In Rural Egypt, the traditional female dancing dress is floral and fluffy; the dancers typically choose different colors, each dancer usually wearing a different color from the one next to her.

-In the Upper Egyptian style, the dancers wear the popular Saidi Telli dress, a black and glittery traditional Egyptian dress.
+In the Upper Egyptian style, the dancers wear the popular Saidi Telli dress, a black and glittery traditional Egyptian dress, and they also wear other types of traditional dresses, such as embroidered, colorful, and decorated silk dresses.
 The main dancers are accompanied by Saidi music, mainly the Egyptian flute and traditional Saidi songs narrating stories about the beauty of Qena, Assuit, Minya and their traditions.